LiroVR/CGAssignment1/README.md

 Rim lighting takes the angle between a given normal of the mesh, and the viewing angle.
 The larger the angle (the more a normal on the mesh faces away) the brighter the rim lighting is.
 The rim lighting is then added to the emission, so that it glows as well

 ### PBR Options
+These contribute to the realism that I aimed for, as I felt it was more eery
 ![image](https://github.com/user-attachments/assets/5fd81d53-09c0-4b49-af2f-7ad8a706a950)

 **Normal Mapping**